ahmadawais/hacktoberfest/README.md

 <hr>

 ### Hotfixes
 ###### Hotfixes arise from the necessity to act immediately upon an undesired state of a live production version.
-May be branched off from the corresponding tag on the master branch that marks the production version.
+Maybe branched off from the corresponding tag on the master branch that marks the production version.

 ##### Git flow hotfix start:
-###### Like the other git flow commands, a hotfix is started with
+###### Like the other git-flow commands, a hotfix is started with
 ```
 $ git flow hotfix start VERSION [BASENAME]
 ```
 ###### The version argument hereby marks the new hotfix release name.
 Optionally you can specify a basename to start from.

 ##### Finish a hotfix:
 ###### By finishing a hotfix it gets merged back into develop and master.
-Additionally the master merge is tagged with the hotfix version
+Additionally, the master merge is tagged with the hotfix version
 ```
 git flow hotfix finish VERSION
 ```